GalHillel/Final-Project-PhotoGrammetry/README.md

 ## Project Overview

-This project was developed as part of a photogrammetry course at Ariel University's School of Computer Science.
+This project was developed as Final Project at Ariel University's School of Computer Science.
 The goal is to process videos into point clouds, merging them to create high-resolution, cohesive 3D models.
 The tools use open-source libraries and photogrammetry software to maximize efficiency and automate repetitive tasks.

 ## Features